Best time to travel to Alabama

 Cheaha State Park, Alabama

-When fall strikes, Alabama becomes a sweet home for beautiful colorful foliage.
+When fall arrives, Alabama gets covered with beautiful, colorful foliage.
 Multiple parks around the state burst with shades of red, yellow, and gold.
+Red maples, scarlet dogwoods, yellow poplars, and hickories—Alabama has it all!
+Southern Appalachian landscapes of North and Central Alabama offer the best leaf-peeping experience in the estate.
 Whether you pick a relaxing car ride or a challenging hike, autumn in Alabama won't leave you disappointed.

 Scenic Drives